marialuzacevedo/drug-development-landscape/README.md

 ## Overview

-This project explores 5,000 clinical studies retrieved from the ClinicalTrials.gov API by building a normalized SQLite relational database and performing SQL-based exploratory analyses.
+This project explores a subset of 5,000 clinical studies retrieved from the ClinicalTrials.gov API by building a normalized SQLite relational database and performing SQL-based exploratory analyses.

 The workflow includes automated data collection through the ClinicalTrials.gov API, transformation of nested JSON data into structured tables, database normalization, and analytical SQL queries to investigate clinical trial phases, sponsors, therapeutic interventions, and disease indications.

 The project demonstrates how relational database design can be applied to biomedical research data to answer complex research questions efficiently while minimizing data redundancy.

+---

+## Data Source

+Clinical trial records were retrieved from the ClinicalTrials.gov API.

+The original API response is not included in the repository due to file size limitations.
+The dataset can be reproduced by running the data collection notebook.

 ---